albrow/zoom/README.md

 ### The Query Object

 Zoom provides a useful abstraction for querying the database.
-You create queries by using the NewQuery constructor, where you must pass in the name corresponding to the type of model you want to query.
+You create queries by using the `NewQuery` constructor, where you must pass in the name corresponding to the type of model you want to query.
 For now, Zoom only supports queries on a single type of model at a time.

-You can add one or more query modifiers to the query, such as Order, Limit, and Filter.
+You can add one or more query modifiers to the query, such as `Order`, `Limit`, and `Filter`.
 These methods return the query itself, so you can chain them together.
-Any errors due to invalid arguments in the query modifiers will be remembered and returned when you attempt to run the query.
+The first error (if any) that occurs due to invalid arguments in the query modifiers will be remembered and returned when you attempt to run the query.

-Finally, you run the query using a query finisher method, such as Run or Count.
+Finally, you run the query using a query finisher method, such as `Run` or `Count`.
 Queries feature delayed execution, so nothing touches the database until you execute the query with a finisher method.

 ### Using Query Modifiers